Environmental Monitoring

 * Scheme includes sub-schemes, e.g. Rubicon (part of Greater Meander).

-** Surface and groundwater quality field test parameters include pH, conductivity, temperature, turbidity, plus observations.
+** Surface and groundwater quality field measurements include pH, conductivity, temperature, turbidity, and field observations.
 Quarterly lab tests include parameters such as total nitrogen and total phosphorus.

 *** Reasons for missed testing include equipment failure or repair, inaccessible sample sites (e.g. due to flooding), or low/no flow (i.e. no water to sample).